hongyouc/FedBE/README.md

 ## Questions
-Please email chen.9301[at]osu.edu if you have any questions.
+Please email chen.9301[at]osu.edu for questions.